VY9/Nulled-ddos-bot/README.md

 Also, the api in this is old and inactive.
 I didn't replace all set ids and values to "REPLACE THIS", hence why I mentioned that if you are clueless, do not use this as it will not benefit you.
 It can definitely be improved and it is not something I updated consistently, it was my first javascript project too.

+Lastly, delete the comments in the config.json before using it, I have had over 10 people ask me about that so far.

 # Educational Purposes Only
 # I take no responsibility how you use this.